 Traditional Neapolitans started their New Year by throwing old clothes, dishes and furniture off their balconies.
-It looks like a dream-come-true for a health & safety manager but it’s just a pragmatic way to start afresh and make room for the new.
-I learned about this tradition while living in Italy… long before a future as a corporate magician was in sight.
-While only a minority still heave their sofa onto the cobblestone alley below at the stroke of midnight, the tradition of making New Year’s resolutions still lives on.
+It probably wasn’t a dream-come-true for a health & safety manager.
+Instead it was a pragmatic way to start afresh and make room for the new.
+I learned about this tradition while living in Italy… long before my future as a professional magician was in sight.
+Today only a minority of Neapolitans may still heave their sofa into the alley below at the stroke of midnight.
+But the tradition of making New Year’s resolutions still lives on.
 I’m working on a new magic project these days that has me thinking about what it takes to make a resolution.
 In particular, how you escape your comfort zone to reach new horizons.

-As you can imagine I’m usually booked as a corporate magician for business events to perform as a close-up magician or to present an after dinner show.
+As you can imagine I’m usually booked as a magician for business events to perform as a close-up magician or to present an after dinner show.
 What you may not know is that there’s another side to my work.
 It’s speaking to usually corporate audiences or conferences about my experiences as a magician, to help them shake things up to think more creatively.
-I call it Project Illusions and the next talk I have this month is on this very topic of escaping your comfort zone.
-In doing so, they want the delegates at the talk to make bolder and more creative choices.
+I call it Project Illusions and the next talk I have this month is on this very topic of how to escape your comfort zone.
+In doing so, they want the delegates at the talk to make bolder and more creative choices as the year unfolds.

 The comfort zone feels like a snuggle under a duvet on a cold night.
 It’s great to have it as a place to go back to every night but you know how far you’ll get if you stay in there.
 So here are a few ingredients that might help you find the courage to throw back the covers.

 Maybe you’ve been in your comfort zone so long that you don’t even know where it is.
 If that’s the case, just ask yourself what things are boring you?
-If any activity is boring me then I know all my pistons aren’t firing in that category and I can push the envelope further.
+If a magic routine for example is boring me then I know all my pistons aren’t firing in that category and I can push the envelope further.
 Add a new twist.
 Try a different approach.

 After the Christmas binge, my gym is full of new faces the first week of every year.
 By February, most are ghosts of fitness past.
 Ask yourself what it would take to keep it a steady ascent rather than a nosedive into crash and burn.
 Will a regular reminder in your diary help?
 Can a buddy or partner share the job of taskmaster?
 I’ve done this with a few magician buddies in the past.
 How can you look after yourself while feeling the fear?
-Last year I wanted to create a totally fresh routine that would work well for my corporate magician bookings so I broke down the massive project into all the various steps so I could make sure I was staying on the path.
+Last year I wanted to create a totally fresh routine that would work well for my magic bookings so I broke down the massive project into all the various steps so I could make sure I was staying on the path.
 Then I committed publicly to the debut of the new material so I couldn’t chicken out.

-Surround yourself with people who inspire you, who make you want to reach further and ask better questions (to know more about this, you’ll like this post).
+Inspiring people are the ones who make you want to reach further and ask better questions (to know more about this, you’ll like this post).
 For me it’s not just other magicians, it’s anyone who inspires me to up the ante.
 These are people who will make you want to escape your comfort zone.

 “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”